- 1 Mission Statement

 Public Meeting Room Policy

-The public meeting room at the Libby Public Library may be scheduled by the community for use where no fee is charged for attendance or participation.
+The public meeting room may be scheduled for use by the community provided no fee is charged for attendance or participation.
 Any other use is at the discretion of the director.
-Control of the scheduling of the public meeting room is by the library staff at the Libby Public Library.
+Scheduling of the public meeting room is done by the library staff at the Libby Public Library.

 Library-sponsored or sanctioned classes, events, activities or functions shall be given first priority in meeting room scheduling.
 Applicant organizations will be provided a one-week notice in the event of a conflict in scheduling.

 The meeting room is available during normal business hours when there is a library staff member scheduled to control building, facilities and collections security.
-A library staff member may voluntarily make his/herself available to perform the security function; with the prior approval of the Library Director or his/her designee if there is a request for a meeting after normal business hours.
+No after-hours meetings are allowed.

-Lincoln County Public Libraries do not assume any responsibility whatsoever for any non-Library property brought to or placed in the Library in conjunction with a properly scheduled meeting by a community organization.
-Damage to or loss of any property belonging to Lincoln County or the Lincoln County Public Libraries resulting from the conduct or activities of any person using the public meeting room shall be paid for by the organization scheduled to use the public meeting room.
+Lincoln County Public Libraries do not assume any responsibility for non-library property brought to or placed in the Library in conjunction with a properly scheduled meeting by a community organization.
+Damage or loss of any property belonging to Lincoln County or the Lincoln County Public Libraries resulting from the conduct or activities of any person using the public meeting room shall be paid for by the organization scheduled to use the public meeting room.

-Scheduling of the meeting room is a first come first served basis with library needs and used taken into consideration.
+Scheduling of the meeting room is on a first-come, first-serve basis with library needs and use taken into consideration.
 Meeting room request forms, available from the Libby Public Library staff, must be completed and signed by an authorized representative of the community organization one week prior to the scheduled event.